A version of this story was originally published in 2019. It has been updated

 Babies.
 Adorable, chunky babies.
 Rolls and rolls, folding over and under one another.
 Drinking in all that delicious newness just makes us want to hold them and take care of them at this little stage of life, forever.

-Rest assured, mama, your urge to devour your baby—or your toddler, or your husband or your friend's baby, for that matter—is backed by evolution, biology and plenty of research.
+Rest assured, mama, your urge to devour your baby is backed by evolution, biology and plenty of research.
 Not only is it normal, it's healthy.

 Babies are designed to help people to fall in love with them.
 Ginormous eyes and bitty noses above rosebud lips, chubby necks, squishy arms and legs, all add up to pure sweetness—making us want to take care of them and yes, even eat them, too.

 These compulsions are part of an evolutionary bonding mechanism and signify positive emotions and healthy attachment, in addition to helping us decrease our stress levels by releasing pent-up energy and emotional overload.
 Several studies have provided insight into the biological foundations of human caregiving and a neurobiological explanation for why we feel these urges.

 In short, we are hardwired to be drawn to, care for and "want to eat" anything that looks like a baby.

 Evolution and science conspire to make us nibble

 Ethology is the study of human behavior and social organization from a biological perspective.
 It's also the field of science in which it is proven that babies are cute for a reason—to attract us and make us want to care for them.